 In addition, Fellows of the Infectious Diseases Society of America (FIDSA) may submit one manuscript per year via a privileged track, which will facilitate a faster publication process.
 Click here for the external review form for FIDSA contributions.
-The Fellow must be an author of the paper, and the Fellow will select his/her own reviewers, revise the manuscript based on the reviewers’ comments, and then submit the revised manuscript with the reviews to the editorial office.
+The Fellow must be an author of the paper, and the Fellow will select two of his/her own reviewers, revise the manuscript based on the reviewers’ comments, and then submit the revised manuscript with the reviews to the editorial office.
 These manuscripts may be sent out for additional peer review, and based on the feedback from all of the reviewers and the judgment of the editorial team, a decision is given on the manuscript.

 If you believe that your manuscript has been incorrectly rejected by the editorial team, authors may send an appeal to the editorial office.
 To submit an appeal please send an email to the editorial office giving as much detail as possible about why you believe that your manuscript has been incorrectly rejected.
 Please do not re-submit your article.